ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 This example shader's default result(without editing material params) = the following picture
 ![screenshot](https://i.imgur.com/mbUnvsA.png)

-Because this example toon lit shader aims to help people learning shader writing in URP, it is an extremely simplified version of the original one (Only contains 10% of the full version shader, this example shader only contains the most useful & easy to understand sections), to make sure everyone can understand the shader code easily.
+Because this example toon lit shader aims to help people learning shader writing in URP, it is an extremely simplified version of the full version one.
+This repository only contains ~10% of the full version shader, which only contains the most useful & easy to understand sections, to make sure everyone can understand the shader code easily.

-It is a "How to write your first custom lit shader in URP" example, instead of a good looking toon lit shader example (lots of toon lit tricks are not included in this shader, for simplicity reason).
+It is actually a "How to write your first custom lit shader in URP" example, instead of a good looking toon lit shader example (lots of toon lit tricks are not included in this example shader, for tutorial reason).

 Why creating this "simplified version" toon lit shader?
 -------------------
-Lots of my shader friends are looking for a toon lit example shader in URP (not Shader Graph), I want them to switch to URP with me (instead of staying in built-in RP), so I decided to provide a simple enough URP toon lit shader example.
+Lots of my shader friends are looking for a toon lit example shader in URP (not Shader Graph), I want them to switch to URP with me (instead of still staying in built-in RP), so I decided to provide a simple enough URP toon lit shader example.

 How to try this simplified toon lit example shader in my URP project?
 -------------------